 In order to rescan a certain file that is attached to your archive, you need to rescan the entire archive.
 There is a "Parent Archive" button on each of the scan results pages of the files inside the archive that links to the containing archive, where the "Analyze Again" button can be found.

-Vulnerabilities are security flaws in IT applications that could expose endpoints to different types of cyber attacks and malicious software.
+Vulnerabilities are security flaws in IT applications that could expose endpoints to different types of cyber-attacks and malicious software.

 Through our API, you will be able to retrieve all the known vulnerabilities for all the applications reported for that hash.
 Basically, you will know if you are exposed to potential exploits if any of the existing hashes belong to applications with known vulnerabilities, and you will be able to do this directly through hash lookups, resulting in a faster diagnosis.

 On MetaDefender Cloud, scans and data sanitization requests are performed asynchronously, and each scan request is tracked by a data ID.
 On this tab we display the multiscan report of the sanitized file, assuring you the highest quality of our sanitization services.
-For the file types that doesn't support sanitization, this tab won't be visible.
+For the file types that don't support sanitization, this tab won't be visible.

 Please refer to Data Sanitization for more information.